secretstartups/handbook/sites/handbook/source/handbook/marketing/inbound-marketing/content/digital-production/digital-production-equipment-list/index.html.md

 &nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

 # Advanced Desk Packages
+---

- This package is for GitLab Employees in need of higher level production equipment for elevated content such as conferences and video packages.
+ These packages are for GitLab Employees in need of higher level production equipment for elevated content such as conferences and video packages.
+Select only one of the packages below, based on your needs.

 ## Professional Camera Package
+---

 #### Camera